adsc-hls/fcuda-backend/fcuda-bus/README.md

 ##How to use

-- The folder *prepareFile_709/* contains the top level module for simulation, plus DDR3 model verilog file and other files from Xilinx.
-They have been lightly modified to initiate the necessary input data in the DDR3 after DDR3 calibration is done, so we do not concern about writing another module to initialize data for simulation.
+- The directories  *prepareFile_709/* and *src/* contains the top level module for simulation, plus DDR3 model verilog (in jinja template format) file and other files from Xilinx.
+They have been lightly modified to initiate the necessary input data in the DDR3 after DDR3 calibration is done, so we do not need to concern about writing another module to initialize data for simulation.
+A TCL script (in jinja template format) is provided to automate the generation of the AXI bus-based system.

 - The script **gen_hb.py** is used for generating a Hierarchical bus -based system.
 Before using the script, please source the script **env_vars.sh** at the top level